utkarsh2012/artemis/README.md

 Artemis
 ===
 A web app to fetch metrics via REST endpoints based on celery's distributed task queue.
+Why Artemis?
+She was a greek godess for hunting.
+This app hunts for metrics across a cluster of nodes.

 0. ###Design consideration: